-doctorate in clinical psychology from the University of Tennessee and completed a a pre-doctoral internship and post-doctoral fellowship at Baylor College of Medicine,
+her doctorate in clinical psychology from the University of Tennessee and completed a pre-doctoral internship and post-doctoral fellowship at Baylor College of Medicine,

 Texas Children's Hospital.

 Dr. Elkins directs the Parenting and Youth Behavior Research (PYBR) Lab.
 Her program of research focuses on parenting behavior and parent-child interactions in relation to externalizing problems such as aggression, oppositionality and ADHD.
-In particular, the lab conducts outcome studies of parent management training (PMT) for ODD and ADHD, emphasizing 1) understanding sequences of change in PMT and 2) creating adaptations to increase parent acceptability (e.g., value-based parent management training, technology-enhancements to increase access to care).
+The lab conducts idiographic outcome studies of parent management training (PMT), emphasizing 1) understanding sequences of change in PMT and 2) creating adaptations to increase parent acceptability (e.g., value-based parent management training, technology-enhancements to increase access to care).

-Dr. Elkins has experience conducting cognitive and behavioral interventions with adults, teens and children.
-Her clinical specialty areas include parent management training interventions for child disruptive behaviors and CBT treatment of child and adolescent anxiety and mood disorders, and behavioral treatments for adjustment, adherence, and coping with pediatric health conditions.
+Clinically, Dr. Elkins has experience conducting cognitive and behavioral interventions with adults, teens and children.
+Her clinical specialty areas include PMT interventions for child disruptive behaviors, CBT treatment of child and adolescent anxiety and mood disorders, and behavioral treatments for adjustment, adherence, and coping with pediatric health conditions.